Before reading this you should read the pages on Preferential Shuffling and BJ Computers.

 The attorney for Nevada Gaming has announced that MindPlay has been approved by Gaming, but subject to at least two significant restrictions:

 1. No information regarding the balance of the undealt cards can be available to the casino until the shuffle point is reached.
+2. Any information regarding the "count" of the cards is subject to an eight hand delay.

 This is good news as some of the potential cheating aspects have been found illegal in Nevada.
 Now the question becomes one of enforcement.
 Will the casinos follow the dictates and not use the marked cards to cheat the players?
 Unfortunately, Nevada has a mixed history when it comes to enforcement.